The Complex-Time Segal-Bargmann Transform

 For a general Lie group $K$ of compact type, we replace the partial derivatives in the preceding argument with left-invariant vector fields.
 The heuristic argument then goes through unchanged, \textit{except} that we must remember that left-invariant vector fields do not, in general, commute.
 Thus, we must also verify that the particular operators involved in the calculation do, in fact, commute, allowing us to combine the exponents as above.
 For this, we need to use an inner product on the Lie algebra of $K$ that is Ad-invariant; this is the reason for the assumption that $K$ be of compact type.

 Most of this paper is devoted to making the above argument rigorous.
-The key is to introduce a dense subspace (consisting of matrix entries; cf.\ Section \ref{Section Matrix Entries}) of the domain Hilbert space on which integration against the heat kernel can rigorously be computed by a power series in the relevant Laplacian.
-This argument can be found in Section \ref{Section SBT}, with the necessary background about heat kernel analysis on Lie groups in Section \ref{Section 1}, and the analysis of the heat kernel $\mu_{s,\tau}$ and its generator $\Delta_{s,\tau}$ in Section \ref{section 2}.
+The key is to introduce a dense subspace (consisting of matrix entries; see\ Section \ref{Section Matrix Entries}) of the domain Hilbert space on which integration against the heat kernel can be computed rigorously by a power series in the relevant Laplacian.
+This argument can be found in Section \ref{Section SBT}.